jchatel/quickmail-next-docs/linkedin/adding-linkedin-accounts.md

 - If the account was added via 2FA, you can use the browser extension to reconnect it.

-If you are unable to reconnect via 2FA, contact support at support@quickmail.io.
+If you are unable to reconnect via 2FA, click on the AI chatbot located in the lower-right corner of your QuickMail account, then click **"Escalate to Human."**

 ### I'm Getting an Error When Adding My LinkedIn Account.